phillycocoa/website/content/meeting-agenda.md

 Please RSVP via Meetup: <http://www.meetup.com/PhillyCocoaHeads/>

+Please bring your questions and issues for our [new help board](http://phillycocoa.org/blog/meeting-format-changes/) during social time.

 For folks who drive in and need parking the closet garage is the Bourse Garage on 4th between Market and Chestnut.
 [Website says](https://www.parkme.com/lot/85982/bourse-garage-philadelphia-pa) there is a "Evening, In After 5pm / Out By 7am" for $8.50.
-Needs confirmation.

 ## Meeting Agenda